newhavenio/newhavenio.github.io/_posts/2016-10-26-creating-featured-image-banner-jekyll.markdown

 The Title Banner is a popular pattern, and for good reason.
 It's stylish, uses less space, and improves user experience.
 Title Banners that can work with lots of different images can find lots of use on any website, personal and professional.

 Even if you don't code with Jekyll, the basic way it's executed here can be carried over for almost any other CMS.
-So for front-end devs, it's a pattern with getting familiar with.
+So for front-end devs, it's a pattern worth getting familiar with.

 ---